 But most coaches don’t make that much.
 One study found that 80% make less than $20,000 per year.
 Also, most coaches only work part-time, probably having another job or spouse to help support them.

 The point is, your value as a coach is not set in stone.
 There really is no standard “hourly rate” for coaches because each one might specialize in helping people solve a different problem.
 Your fees really depend on how big of a transformation you can make in your client’s life.

 As the billionaire Elon Musk says is: “You get paid in proportion to the difficulty of the problem you solve.”

-8. People who say they can’t afford your fees are really saying they don’t want your coaching badly enough.
+8. People who “can’t afford your fees” really just don’t want your coaching bad enough